AishwaryaMakwana/QRealTime/README.md

 <br/>
 QRealTime plugin is capable of converting QGIS layer into data collection form.
 To design a data collection form for humanitarian crisis, we have to create appropriate vector layer.
 For the demonstration purpose, you can create the shapefile with following fields:
 <br/><br/>
+<a>Different layer capability can be enabled other than vector layer like raster layer, etc</a>
 <img src="https://user-images.githubusercontent.com/9129316/33984020-2d6d7170-e0dc-11e7-8458-c9c2feb275b6.png" alt="tables">

 <h3>Resources:</h3>